omsn/learning-library/data-management-library/autonomous-database/graph/graph-create/graph-create-relational.md

-# Create a Graph from existing relational data using Graph Studio
+# Create a graph from existing relational data using Graph Studio

 ## Introduction